gregorio-project/hyphen-la/doc/liturgical-hyphenation.md

 ### Greek hyphenation

-Greek hyphenation can be applied to greek words.
+Greek hyphenation can be applied to Greek words.
 Ex: *a-po-sto-los*.
 (Solesmes keeps the general rules here: *a-pos-to-los*).

 ## Diphthongs

 This section gathers some rules about diphthongs desambiguation.
-It is not exhaustive though, and in case of doubt, looking up the word in a dictionnary indicating diphthongs is necessary.
+It is not exhaustive though, and in case of doubt, looking up the word in a dictionary indicating diphthongs is necessary.

 This article is only relevant to the modern ecclesiastic (*roman*) pronunciation of the prose: some hymns contain diphthongs or even triphthongs for the sake of metrics, and some diphthongs disappeared with the pronunciation reform of the XIXth century.
 One common example of a diphthong transformation is *cui* which is usually bisyllabic but can be monosyllabic in some hymns.
 These exceptions are not treated here.

-The main sources for this document are the *Liber Usualis* by Solesmes, 1961, and *The Correct Pronunciation of Latin According to the Roman Usage* by Rev. Michael de Angelis, C.R.M., PhD., available on [arhive.org](https://archive.org/stream/correctpronuncia00dean#page/n7/mode/2up), which can be considered as the two main *primary* sources.
+The main sources for this document are the *Liber Usualis* by Solesmes, 1961, and *The Correct Pronunciation of Latin According to the Roman Usage* by Rev. Michael de Angelis, C.R.M., PhD., available on [archive.org](https://archive.org/stream/correctpronuncia00dean#page/n7/mode/2up), which can be considered as the two main *primary* sources.

-The usual explanation about diphthongs does not consider the semi-consonnant *u* after *g* or *q* to start diphthongs, for example *qui* is usually considered as consonant *qu* + vowel *i*, not consonant *q* + diphthong *ui*.
+The usual explanation about diphthongs does not consider the semi-consonant *u* after *g* or *q* to start diphthongs, for example *qui* is usually considered as consonant *qu* + vowel *i*, not consonant *q* + diphthong *ui*.
 This is a rather arbitrary choice, but we will follow it as it seems the be the most usual convention.
-The semi-consonnant *i* (*j*) is also not usually conceptualized as part of a diphthong (*iam*).
+The semi-consonant *i* (*j*) is also not usually conceptualized as part of a diphthong (*iam*).

-As we are mostly focused on Liturgical latin where diphthongs *ae* and *oe* are noted *æ* and *œ* and thus do not constitute ambiguities in liturgical texts, we will not consider them.
+As we are mostly focused on liturgical Latin where diphthongs *ae* and *oe* are noted *æ* and *œ* and thus do not constitute ambiguities in liturgical texts, we will not consider them.

 With this in mind, Latin has only few possible diphthongs: